slimslenderslacks/registry/docs/guides/contributing/releasing.md

   - `ghcr.io/modelcontextprotocol/registry:vX.Y.Z` - Specific release version
 - Binaries can be downloaded from the GitHub release page

 **Note:** Releases do not automatically deploy to production.
+To deploy a release to production:

+1. Update `mcp-registry:imageTag` in `deploy/Pulumi.gcpProd.yaml` to the desired version (e.g., `v1.2.3`)
+2. Commit and push the change to the `main` branch
+3. The [deploy-production.yml](../../../.github/workflows/deploy-production.yml) workflow will automatically trigger and deploy the specified version

-See the [deployment documentation](../../deploy/README.md) for production deployment instructions.
+See the [deployment documentation](../../../deploy/README.md) for more details.

 ## Docker Image Tags